-Under article 32 of the General Data Protection Regulation (GDPR), the owner and the service provider are subject to implementing appropriate technical and organisational measures (taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing, as well as the risk of varying likelihood and severity for the rights and freedoms of individuals) to ensure a level of security for personally identifiable information (PII) appropriate to the risk.
-The adequateness of the measures must be assessed taking into account security and in particular of the risks that are presented by the PII processing, particularly from accidental or unlawful destruction, loss, alteration or unauthorised disclosure of or access to PII transmitted, stored or otherwise kept.
+Under article 32 of Regulation (EU) 2016/679 (the General Data Protection Regulation) (GDPR), the owner and the service provider are subject to implementing appropriate technical and organisational measures (considering the state of the art, the costs of implementation and the nature, scope, context and purposes of the processing, as well as the risk of varying likelihood and severity for the rights and freedoms of individuals) to ensure a level of security for PII appropriate to the risk.
+The adequateness of the measures must be assessed considering security and in particular of the risks that are presented by the PII processing, particularly from an accidental or unlawful destruction, loss, alteration or unauthorised disclosure of or access to PII transmitted, stored or otherwise kept.